Skip to main content

 Overview

-2. Set token allowance — approve the LI.FI contract to spend your tokens
+2. Set token allowance by approving the LI.FI Diamond contract to spend your tokens

-3. Send the transaction — submit the transactionRequest from the quote response
+3. Send the transaction using the transactionRequest from the quote response

-4. Track status — poll GET /v1/status for cross-chain transfers
+4. Track status by polling GET /v1/status for cross-chain transfers

 Request a Composer Quote